Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 - The insurance company refuses to offer a fair settlement amount

-- The insurance company wholly denies your property damage or personal injury claim
+- The insurance company denies your claim

-- The at-fault driver was uninsured at the time of the accident
+- The at-fault driver was uninsured

 - You can’t find an attorney to accept your case

 In property damage and personal injury claims, the term “statute of limitations” refers to the period of time you have to either settle your claim or file a lawsuit.
-If you can’t find a resolution for your claim by then, you must file a lawsuit before the period of time expires.

 The insurance company is under no legal obligation to settle your claim within Pennsylvania’s statute of limitations period.
 If the date is approaching, you must file a lawsuit or retain an attorney who will file one for you.